LaurentRDC/personal-website/static/about.md

     Powerweave is a technology company operating at the intersection of power infrastructure, technology, and finance.

     We are working relentlessly to bring the concept of local electricity markets to North America.
-See our website for more information.
+[See this blog post for more information](/posts/powerweave-launch.html).

     <p></p>